ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 2. Specify the two endpoints you wish to transfer files from and to.

 3. Select the files and folders to be transferred and click 'Start'.

-## Globus for PHI Users

-To use the PHI Compatible Globus ['UCSF Wynton PDT' endpoint], you _must_ be signed up for [Wynton Two-Factor Authentication]({{ '/get-started/duo-signup.html' | relative_url }}).

-Instead of using the non-PHI-compliant endpoint 'UCSF Wynton HPC', all PHI data must use the PHI-approved Globus endpoint 'UCSF Wynton PDT', which is associated with the pdt1 and pdt2 data-transfer nodes.

-1. Log in to Globus with your UCSF Campus ID.
-2. On the next screen, you will be notified 'Authentication Required'.
-3. Select your identity.
-4. This will take you to a screen where you are prompted to enter your Wynton Username and Password.
-Enter these.
-5. Your default Two-Factor Authentication will be notified.
-6. Approve, and Globus will continue to a screen representing the Wynton file system.

 ## Endpoints of interest